benhall-7/paracobNET/README.md

 Example: `dotnet ParamXML.dll -d fighter_param.prc -l ParamLabels.csv`

+# prcEditor

+WPF Graphical User Interface for editing param files using a TreeView -> DataGrid format.
+To build requires .NET Framework 4.6.1.
+To run, just select the .exe (Windows only).

+To load labels, place the label file in the same directory as the application.
+To open a selected struct or array, press the "Enter" key.
+Note, the DataGrid is populated only with value type params, meaning it does not show embedded arrays or structs.
+This are still visible on the TreeView

-# Param2Form / ParamCLI
+# ParamCLI

-These projects are in progress.
-If you would like to build them on your own, Param2Form requires .NET Framework 4.6.1 and ParamCLI requires .NET Core 2.1.
+This projects is in progress.
+If you would like to build it on your own, ParamCLI requires .NET Core 2.1.